 Labor Availability: A low national unemployment rate might signal a healthy economy, but for a new factory, it can mean intense competition for qualified candidates, leading to longer hiring times and upward wage pressure.

-A successful business plan balances these quantitative and qualitative elements to accurately project true operational costs.
+A successful business plan must balance these quantitative and qualitative elements to accurately project the true operational costs.

 A Comparative Overview: Key Labor Market Metrics